varnishcache/varnish-cache/doc/sphinx/phk/firstdesign.rst

 	and you're off running.

-	A text, curses or HTML based based facility to give some instant feedback and stats is necessary.
+	A text, curses or HTML based facility to give some instant feedback and stats is necessary.

 	If circumstances are not conductive to strucured approach, it should